Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 This document contains the main report for topic #4.
 It also contains the list of deliverables and links to the various repositories.

 This topic is researched using the following projects:
 - Goaf.
-Goaf is a Golang implementation of the OGC API Features API.
+Goaf is a Golang implementation of the OGC API Features - Part 1 Core.
 This project can be found at https://github.com/PDOK/goaf
 - go-ogc-api.
 Go-ogc-api is the Golang library that contains an implementation of the OGC API Features.
 It allows developers to easily build an OGC API Features enabled application.
 This project can be found at https://github.com/purple-polar-bear/go-ogc-api

 ### Summary
 This topic is concerned with a comparison between a convenience API and the OGC Features API.
 The report takes an existing (convenience) API and investigates the costs and benefits of adding the OGC Features API to it.

 The main conclusion of this report is that there are use cases where adding an OGC API implementation to an existing convenience API can provide great benefit.
 Important to realize is that the cost of adding an OGC API implementation is relatively low, if a library responsible for serving the API is already present.
-Without a library, the cost of implementing the OGC API specifications can be (too) high.
+Without a library, the cost of implementing the OGC API specifications can be (too) high with respect to it's usefulness.

 ## Research question
 This chapter will expand upon the research question.
 It will scope the research topic and it will outline the general approach.
 The subsequent chapters will cover the following: